 Do you have to let your insurance company know if you have had a heart attack?

-If you're getting specialist travel insurance from another provider you will need to declare any medical conditions you may have, including the heart attack you experienced, regardless of how well you have recovered, or how strong you are feeling now.
+You will need to declare any medical conditions you may have, including the heart attack you experienced, regardless of how well you have recovered, or how strong you are feeling now.

 Failure to declare pre-existing medical conditions with your insurer could invalidate any claim you may have to make, which would probably leave you facing expensive medical bills.